Fran Drescher's journey from 'The Nanny' to Hollywood syndicate boss - ExBulletin

 It is the breadth of her personal and professional experiences that led her to run for President of SAG-AFTRA in 2021.

-Drescher will likely have to leverage all of that in his current seat at the head of the Hollywood negotiating table.
+Drescher will likely have to leverage all of this in his current seat at the head of the Hollywood negotiating table.

 |